Bart Gunn

-Michael Polchlopek (born December 27, 1965) is an American retired professional wrestler and former mixed martial artist.
+Michael Polchlopek (born December 27, 1965) is an American retired professional wrestler and mixed martial artist.
 He is best known for his appearances with the World Wrestling Federation (WWF) from 1993 to 1999 under the ring names Bart Gunn and Bodacious Bart, as well as his appearances with All Japan Pro Wrestling (AJPW) from 1998 to 2002 and with New Japan Pro-Wrestling (NJPW) from 2002 to 2004 as Mike Barton.